nevillejackson/Unix/R/installR.md

 In fixed release distros I always install R from source, because the distro packages are never up to date and they often do not include important libraries such as `libopenblas`.
 Rolling release distros usually have R up to date.

 I am putting this on the forum because, although very few forum members may be interested in R,
-it is a typical examle of the steps involved in installing a C program from source in Linux.
-R acrtually uses Fortran , as well as C.
+it is a typical example of the steps involved in installing a C program from source in Linux.
+R actually uses Fortran , as well as C.

 #### Download ####
 The sources are here